-Welcome back to Chawton House Library Conversations.
+Welcome back to Chawton House Library Conversations: April Podcast.
 First launched on Sunday 8 March 2015 while celebrating International Women’s Day, our monthly podcast is a round up of news, events and highlights, helping you stay connected with Chawton House Library wherever you are.

 This month, we hear from Visiting Fellow Professor Gillian Russell from the University of Melbourne, who gave a most noteworthy talk on private theatricals.
 These amateur drama performances were very popular during Georgian Britain, enjoyed by many, including Jane Austen!
 Gillian also tells us about her current research and the work she is doing during her visiting fellowship.